joerx/tfm/README.md

 # Terraform Version Manager

-Install and quickly switch terraform versions
+Lightweight bash script to manage and quickly switch terraform versions

 ## Requirements

-Only Linux and macOS are supported.
-OS detection only works for `amd64` since I don't have an arm device for testing.
-This is a bash script, no native Windows support is planned.
+Currently tested on macOS x64 and arm64.
+May test on Linux when I get to it, contributions welcome.
+This is a bash script, no native Windows support is planned - If you get this to work on WSL2, let me know ;)

 ## Setup

-- Clone this repo and copy [tfm](./tfm) somewhere into your `$PATH`
+- Download https://raw.githubusercontent.com/joerx/tfm/master/tfm and copy somewhere into your `$PATH`
-- Make sure `~/.local/bin` exists and is on your path
+- Make sure `~/.local/bin` exists and is on your `$PATH`
 - Alternatively, set `TFM_PREFIX` to a different value in your shell profile

 ```sh